entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 > - https://en.wikipedia.org/wiki/Cynognathus_Assemblage_Zone
 > - Based on tentative biostratigraphic correlations, the Cynognathus Assemblage Zone is considered to have been emplaced from approximately 249 to 244 Ma, in the later part of the Early Triassic and early part of the Middle Triassic.
 > - Subzone A: The Langbergia-Garjainia Subzone (Subzone A) is the oldest subzone in the Cynognathus Assemblage Zone.
 Olenekian.
 > - Subzone B: The Trirachodon-Kannemeyeria Subzone (Subzone B) corresponds to traditional conceptions of the Cynognathus Assemblage Zone.
-Early Anisian.
+Early and Middle Anisian
 > - Subzone C: The Cricodon-Ufudocyclops Subzone (Subzone C) is the youngest subzone, and has the most restricted exposures and fossil content.
 Late Anisian.

 #### Czatkowice quarry, Krakow Upland, Poland